FarronF/limerick-council-meetings/meetings/2014/10/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 15th September 2014.md

 the quay wall, near the skateboard park up to the Clarion Hotel (4

+lifebuoys) and at the Seaman’s Memorial Park (1 lifebuoy in the park).
+---
-lifebuoys) and at the Seaman’s Memorial Park (1 lifebuoy in the park).--- There have been numerous emergency calls to the river for rescues at
+There have been numerous emergency calls to the river for rescues at

 Shannon Bridge and rescue equipment would be of benefit at suitable